Vegetable juice recipes abound on the web, but this recipe sets itself apart because it’s all from scratch, right down to the broth!

 Your broth will keep for a few days in the refrigerator.
 To store it longer, freeze or can it.
 If using tomatoes, you’ll want to pressure can it to be sure there is no chance of bacteria.

-You can use your vegetable juice in any recipe that calls for a liquid component, including:
+You can add this vegetable juice recipe to any recipe that calls for a liquid component, including:

 - Chili (it’s the base for great flavor)